remcostoeten/hono-analytics/WARP.md

 ## Project Overview

-**Hono Analytics** is a self-hosted, privacy-focused analytics monorepo with edge-ready TypeScript backend and client SDKs.
+**Onolythics** is a self-hosted, privacy-focused analytics monorepo with edge-ready TypeScript backend and client SDKs.

 ### Architecture Flow
 ```